 Which Types of Hair Loss Does Stress Cause?

-Stress hair loss can occur in one or more of the following ways:
+Hair loss through stress can occur in one or more of the following ways:

 - Death of a loved one